joerischasfoort/money-macro/_posts/2020-10-19-money-printing.md

 However, even though money printing should never be discarded in its entirety, it is quite tricky to get right and the consequences of not doing it can be pretty bad.

 Hence, it makes sense that there is a bit of a taboo on the subject.
 But with that being said, you all are responsible economists, and it would be silly to dismiss this powerful economic instrument in its entirety.

+That being said, in most modern economies the lion's share of [money is created by private banks](http://www.moneymacro.rocks/2020-03-28-banks-make-money/), which are incentivised by the [central bank through the interest rate](http://www.moneymacro.rocks/2020-04-06-monetary-policy-1/).